sandeepverana/Postgresql/Postgres-practise.md

 ## Temporary Tables
 ***

 A temporary table is a short-lived table that exists for the duration of a database session or current transaction.
 Dropped at the end of a session or transaction.

-A temporary table is visible only to the session that creates it.Any indexes created on a temporary table are also automatically temporary.
+A temporary table is visible only to the session that creates it.
+Any indexes created on a temporary table are also automatically temporary.

-Can have same name as permanent table but we cannot access the permanent table until temp table is droped
+Can have same name as a permanent table but we cannot access the permanent table until temp table is dropped

 ```sql
 CREATE TABLE customers(id SERIAL PRIMARY KEY, name VARCHAR NOT NULL);